ZiyangYE/LicheeTang25k_SDRAM/README.md

 ## Overview
 The LicheeTang25k_SDRAM is a specialized SDRAM controller designed for the LicheeTang25k series.
 Total size is 64MB or 512Mb.
 Parameters are fixed, but modifying them should not be difficult.

-This branch is for 100MHz.
-Another branch for 133MHz is available, with a UART output.
+This branch is for 133MHz.
+Another branch for 100MHz is available.

+UART baudrate is 115200.
+Press S1 to trigger it.

+PLL & IODelay are used to meet the timing requirements.
+If the frequency is changed, the PLL & IODelay settings should be modified accordingly.

 ## Functional Interface